-Now that you know some of the best practices for creating an enticing copy, how do you know will it work or not?
+Now that you know some of the best practices for creating an enticing title, how do you know will it work or not?

 This is where MonsterInsights can help you out!

 With its headline analyzer tool, you can get instant feedback and data to improve your SEO title tags.
 And the best part is that you don’t have to leave your website.
-That’s because you can rate your copy inside your WordPress editor.
+That’s because you can test your title inside your WordPress editor.